 Suspension from the register

 A pharmacist can be suspended from the register for up to one year, however this can be extended at a review hearing.
 Ordinarily, this suspension begins 28 days after the hearing.
 This allows time to put affairs in order before the suspension begins, and/or appeal against the decision.
 In some instances of short periods of suspension, there will be no review hearing.
 In most cases where a suspension has been imposed there will be a review hearing to determine whether the pharmacist can return to practice.
 In the more serious cases, the GPhC can apply for an immediate suspension to cover the 28 day appeal period.
-The suspension will be recorded on the register and will remain visible to the public on the online register for the duration of the suspension plus an additional five years.
+The suspension will be recorded on the register and will remain visible to the public on the online register for the duration of the suspension plus an additional two years.

 Removal from the register